telekom/sysrepo-plugins/README.md

 $ cmake ..
 ```

-If systemd is present on the system an additional cmake flag is required:
+If systemd is present on the system, an additional cmake flag is required:
 ```bash
 $ mkdir build
 $ cd build
 $ cmake -DSYSTEMD_IFINDEX=1 ..
 ```
-note: SYSTEMD_IFINDEX cmake flag is the index of the interface you wish to configure DNS on (to get a list of indexes for all interfaces, use: `ip link`)
+Note: SYSTEMD_IFINDEX cmake flag is the index of the interface you wish to configure DNS on (to get a list of indexes for all interfaces, use: `ip link`)

 After configuring the build process with CMake, run the make command to build the plugin:
 ```bash